Local, state, and federal laws

 - Defenses in a breach of lease claim where a tenant claims the lease was not breached.

-Service of summons must be made in accordance with the general requirements of the Code of Civil Procedure.
+Service of summons must be made by the general requirements of the Code of Civil Procedure.
 There must be strict compliance with the statutory requirements for service.
 Chiaro v.
 Lemberis, 28 Ill.
 App.
 2d 164, 171 N.E.
 2d 81 (1st Dist.
 1960).

 See, 735 ILCS 5 / 2-203, for service on individuals.
 It provides that service shall be made: